amoiiir/Group-4---IIUM-Transporter/README.md

 ### 4.5 Parcel Delivery
 1) Features and functionality:
-      1. enterDetails (Student) - Student enter their tracking number parcel in the parcel delivery form
+      1. Student enter their parcel details (Student) - Student enter their parcel details like parcelID, from, to and item in the parcel delivery form
       2. requestRunner (Student) - User can see their order status.
 If their parcel arrived, they can choose to request for a runner.
       3. acceptRequest (Runner) - Runner can accept any order comming from student